hardingnj/hardingnj.github.io/_posts/2017-09-15-animated-popgen.md

 ### Specifications

 Here I make some intial specifications about the demographic history I wish to simulate...
-The population is at time `t` 1000 chromosomes, with a decline of 0.5% per generation for 1000 generations completing at 5000 generations in the past.
+The population is at time `t` 1000 chromosomes, with a decline of 0.5% per generation for 1000 generations completing at 5000 generations in the past (and therefore starting at 6000 generations in the past).

 {% highlight python %}